Corn Late-Planting

 Should Corn be Planted?

 If corn planting is delayed until June 1 in northern Wisconsin and June 10 in southern Wisconsin, then growers should consider putting corn planters away and planting soybean.
 The low corn yields seen in June will not recover the input costs required to produce the crop.
 This decision is influenced by corn price, price of the alternative crop (usually soybean) and the proportion of farm acres of each crop left to be planted.
-If the production objective is dry grain and you have been delayed, then you may want to begin pricing fuel for fall drying.
+If the production objective is dry grain and you have been delayed, then you may want to begin pricing fuel for next fall.

 Corn as an "emergency forage"